Montantes/CryptographyHW/README.md

 # CryptographyHW
 # This is a repo for my Cryptography homework.
-Find different sources from the web and tinker and experiment with the assingments.
+I also find different sources from the web and, soley use this repository to tinker and experiment with the assingments for my crypto class.